-Using these principles, we’ll show an example of how you can start treating a new orthodontic patient, even during the limitations of the coronavirus situation.
+Using these principles, you can start treating new orthodontic patients efficiently, even during the limitations of the coronavirus situation, and beyond.

 Patients may see extra perks of starting orthodontics now during social distancing.
 So take advantage of this unique situation to maximize your case acceptance!

 Sometimes aligner orthodontic candidates may be self-conscious speaking to people with their trays.
 They may also feel concerned that they won't remember to wear their trays for 22 hours a day and waste their investment.

 Discuss the benefits of starting aligner use now versus later.
 Not only will their teeth look and function better earlier, but staying at home with aligners may be the best time for your patients.